Can You Mix Alcohol with Antihistamines?

 - Tell your doctor about all your medical conditions, especially if you have diabetes, high blood pressure, heart disease, hyperthyroidism (overactive thyroid), glaucoma, epilepsy, or an enlarged prostate gland.

-- Give your doctor a complete list of all your medications including prescription and over-the-counter drugs, vitamins, supplements, and natural or herbal products.
+- Give your doctor or healthcare professional a complete list of every medication you take, including prescription and over-the-counter drugs, vitamins, supplements, and natural or herbal products.
 This can help avoid dangerous drug interactions.

 - Follow the instructions on your package label or prescription carefully.
-Don't take more of the antihistamine than recommended.
+Don't take more antihistamine than recommended.

-- Don't drive or perform any activities that require focus until you know how the antihistamine medication affects you.
+- Don't drive or perform any activities that require focus until you know how antihistamine medications affect you.

 - Alcohol can worsen certain side effects of antihistamines.
-It is best to avoid mixing alcohol with antihistamines.
+It is best to avoid mixing alcoholic drinks with first-generation antihistamines.

 - Eating grapefruit or drinking grapefruit juice, apple juice, or orange juice while taking certain antihistamines can affect how these drugs work.
 Ask a qualified healthcare provider for advice if this is a concern.

-- Tell your doctor if you're pregnant or breastfeeding while taking an antihistamine.
+- Tell your doctor or other qualified healthcare provider if you're pregnant or breastfeeding while taking an antihistamine.